-Whilst it is not a requirement to have your WWC Check completed in order to attend the Level 4 Course, we recommend you undertake this check at your soonest convenience as you will not be appointed to a game until we have received this information from you.
+Whilst it is not a requirement to have your WWC Check completed to attend the Level 4 Course, we recommend you undertake this check at your soonest convenience as you will not be appointed to a game until we have received this information from you.
 This check process by Services NSW can take up to 4 weeks to complete.

-The only exemption to this requirement is if you are under 18 years old, where the check is not required.
+The only exemption to this requirement is if you are under 18 years of age, where the check is not mandatory.
 However, those members/participants who are 17 year olds, and turn 18 during the season should note, a valid WWCC is required the moment you turn 18.
 You can apply for this check as a 17 year old.

-If you are still unsure or if you have any questions relating to how to become a referee in 2020, please contact our Recruitment Officer at email@example.com
+If you are still unsure or if you have any questions relating to how to become a referee in 2020, please contact our Recruitment Officer via firstname.lastname@example.org

-Note: If you are under the age of 14 at the beginning of the season and still want to referee, we recommend you contact your local club to develop your skills in officiating small sided games, which is a great stepping stone for young referees toward becoming fully qualified.
+Note: If you are under the age of 14 at the beginning of the season and still want to become a football referee, we recommend you contact your local club to enquire about their miniroos referees programs.